Sunday

 ...and speaking of lack of official work.
 That's still the same situation at the moment.
 I've applied my little heart out all over the place only to hear nothing in return, short of one interview that didn't pan out.
 I've done one other interview and will need to fly to Chicago for the next round probably next week.
 Should be interesting considering it's like a bazillion degrees below zero in Chicago and uh, I'm not an eskimo.
 Do you suppose I could convince them to come to Savannah and do our chit chatting here?
 It's far warmer and so pretty this time of year.

-Chase is working on our website for the event planning business.
+We're working on our website for the event planning business.
 It should be live in a day or two so hopefully business will pick up.

-and to top it off, we can't find the dohicky that takes the pictures out of the camera and puts them on the computer, so I'm without visuals for all the above events.
+to top it off, we can't find the dohicky that takes the pictures out of the camera and puts them on the computer, so I'm without visuals for all the above events.
 If it wasn't for that, I'd probably have posted more.

 Yea.